cn205000/IT-Portfolio/OSTicket/Using-OSTicket/readme.md

 ## 3️⃣: Resolving the Ticket as Online Banking Support

+>📌 *Why?* Acting as the specialist agent helps simulate how real IT support investigates, documents, and resolves issues in a structured way.

-*Now act as the Online Banking agent responsible for resolving the issue.*
+> *Now act as the Online Banking agent responsible for resolving the issue.*

 1. Log out of the current agent account and log in as the **Online Banking Support Agent**.
 2. Open the ticket and comment your approach: